AKR-LOOP/AKR-LOOP-plum-AI-Powered-Amount-Detection-in-Medical-Document/README.md

 # AKR-LOOP-plum-AI-Powered-Amount-Detection-in-Medical-Document

-# AI Document Extraction Backend API

-This project is a FastAPI-based backend that extracts structured financial information from text or images of bills, receipts, and invoices using AI.
+This project is a Fast API-based backend that extracts structured financial information from text or images of bills, receipts, and invoices using AI.

 It supports:
 - Text input processing
 - Image input (AI-based OCR using Vision models)
 - Amount extraction
 - Currency detection
-- Context classification (Total, Paid, Due)
+- Context classification (Total, Paid, Due, Dis)
 - Structured JSON output with confidence scoring
 - Guardrail handling for noisy documents